Northern Domino (eA)

 Domino can make brindle striping less distinct and turn it more smudgy and gray.
 Many domino brindles show reduced brindling altogether with no visible striping on their extremities.

-In dogs with brindle points and domino (eA/- ky/ky at/-), some striping may suddenly appear on the dog’s faded black mantle area.
+Domino can make brindle visible in dorsal areas that should normally be solid black but have faded due to domino.
+For example, in dogs with brindle points and domino (eA/- ky/ky at/-), some striping may suddenly appear on the dog’s faded black mantle area.

-Ancient Domino & Sable (ky/ky eA/- Ay/-)
+Northern Domino & Sable

-Since puppy coats in sable dogs can be way darker than in adults, some dark sable shading or pale facial pattern may still be visible at birth and fade out later on.
+Since puppy coats in sable dogs can be way darker than in adults, some dark sable shading or pale face pattern may still be visible at birth and fade out later on.
 The study that described the eA allele mentioned that this interesting phenotype is found rather often in Drever and Cirneco dell’Etna[1].

-Ancient Domino & Agouti (ky/ky eA/- aw/-)
+Northern Domino & Agouti

-Ancient Domino & Saddle (ky/ky eA/- asa/-)
+Northern Domino & Black Saddle

 A tan point domino pattern gives extended pale facial markings with a widow’s peak and a residual dark nose bar running from the forehead not all the way to the nose leather.